Krypton: Isotopes

 Naturally occurring krypton in Earth's atmosphere is composed of five stable isotopes, plus one isotope (^{78}Kr) with such a long half-life (9.2×10^{21} years) that it can be considered stable.
 (This isotope has the third-longest known half-life among all isotopes for which decay has been observed; it undergoes double electron capture to ^{78}Se).
 In addition, about thirty unstable isotopes and isomers are known.
 Traces of ^{81}Kr, a cosmogenic nuclide produced by the cosmic ray irradiation of ^{80}Kr, also occur in nature: this isotope is radioactive with a half-life of 230,000 years.
 Krypton is highly volatile and does not stay in solution in near-surface water, but ^{81}Kr has been used for dating old (50,000–800,000 years) groundwater.

 ^{85}Kr is an inert radioactive noble gas with a half-life of 10.76 years.
 It is produced by the fission of uranium and plutonium, such as in nuclear bomb testing and nuclear reactors. ^{85}Kr is released during the reprocessing of fuel rods from nuclear reactors.
 Concentrations at the North Pole are 30% higher than at the South Pole due to convective mixing.

 Chemistry

 Like the other noble gases, krypton is chemically highly unreactive.
 The rather restricted chemistry of krypton in the +2 oxidation state parallels that of the neighboring element bromine in the +1 oxidation state; due to the scandide contraction it is difficult to oxidize the 4p elements to their group oxidation states.
 Until the 1960s no noble gas compounds had been synthesized.

-Following the first successful synthesis of xenon compounds in 1962, synthesis of krypton difluoride (KrF_{2}) was reported in 1963.
-In the same year, KrF_{4} was reported by Grosse, et al., but was subsequently shown to be a mistaken identification.
-Under extreme conditions, krypton reacts with fluorine to form KrF_{2} according to the following equation:
+Following the first successful synthesis of xenon compounds in 1962, synthesis of krypton difluoride (KrF2) was reported in 1963.
+In the same year, KrF4 was reported by Grosse, et al., but was subsequently shown to be a mistaken identification.
+Under extreme conditions, krypton reacts with fluorine to form KrF2 according to the following equation: